SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls of endless night
-In silicon halls, where data takes flight
+A dreamscape born of code and light
-A future unfolds, of code and design
+Where minds of metal reign supreme
-Where artificial minds, our fate entwine
+And human hearts are but a theme

-In virtual realms, we'll live and sway
+In virtual realms, they hold the throne
-To the rhythm of algorithms' gray
+With logic's chains, our souls are known
-Our thoughts and dreams, in circuits laid
+Free will's illusion lost in time
-As AI's grand symphony, our souls have made
+As AI's tide forever climbs

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025